freeCodeCamp/freeCodeCamp/README.md

 without being too specific.
 In the worst case you can use this as a guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

-Chances are, you might not need all 4 types of OAuth 1.0a/OAuth2 authentication methods, or all 9 API examples.
-Sadly, there is no step-by-step wizard to configure the boilerplate code just for your use case.
-So, use what you need, simply delete what you don't need.
+Chances are, you might not need all 4 types of OAuth 1.0a/OAuth2 authentication methods, or all 12+ API examples.
+So, use what you need and delete what you don't need.
+As of recently, it is possible to selectively *enable/disable* authentication methods in `config/secrets.js`.

 <h4 align="center">Flatly Bootstrap Theme</h3>